JasonLam1218/ascii_converter/README.md

 *   `src/ascii_converter.py`: Orchestrates the image processing and character mapping to generate the final ASCII art.
 *   `src/output_handler.py`: Manages saving the generated ASCII art to text files.
 *   `requirements.txt`: Lists the Python dependencies required for the project (e.g., Pillow).
+*   `app.py`: The Flask web application entry point for the web interface.